benbria/coffee-coverage/docs/HOWTO-nyc.md

 Quick Start with Mocha
 ----------------------

-Assuming you have a coffee-script project with tests cases stored in /test, and you are using mocha to run your unit tests, `cd` to your project and run:
+Assuming you have a coffeescript project with tests cases stored in /test, and you are using mocha to run your unit tests, `cd` to your project and run:

     npm install --save-dev coffee-coverage nyc
     ./node_modules/.bin/nyc --reporter lcov ./node_modules/.bin/mocha --recursive \
-          --compilers coffee:coffee-script/register \
+          --compilers coffee:coffeescript/register \
           --require coffee-coverage/register-istanbul \
           test